Wind Farms in

 Through our subsidiary, Marubeni Pulp & Paper North America, we import, export and distribute pulp, wood chips and paper; meanwhile, our affiliate Pan Pacific Fiber collects various waste papers from local markets and sorts, bundles, and ships them worldwide.

+A.T.
 Clayton and Company, Inc.

 Paper distributor and printing consulting